rounaksalim95/Distributed_Systems_Assignment1/README.md

-# Distributed_Systems_Assignment1
+# Distributed Systems Assignment 1
 Publish/Subscribe event service that uses a central Broker as a middleman for all messaging between Clients (publishers and subscribers).

 The library is implemented entirely in the middleware.py file.
 The API consists of the two classes "Broker" and "Client".

-The single Broker accepts incoming messages on port 7777 and sends messages out to subscribers on port 7778.
+A single Broker accepts incoming messages on port 7777 and sends messages out to subscribers on port 7778.
 All messages sent by a publisher are directed to the Broker.
 The Broker maintains active publishers, topics, ownership strengths, and histories.
 When the Broker receives a message from a publisher, it routes this message to all subscribers of the message topic as appropraite.